wisconsinCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How to Look Up Jail Records in Wisconsin

-The Sheriff’s Office in a Wisconsin county area is responsible for managing and disseminating records concerning the county jail.
-Jail records usually include the incarceration information and criminal history of inmates.
-Typically, querying parties can visit the Sheriff’s Office to request non-confidential jail records.
+The Sheriff’s Office in a Wisconsin county is responsible for managing and disseminating records concerning the county jail.
+Jail records usually include inmates' incarceration information and criminal history.
+Typically, querying parties may visit the Sheriff’s Office to request non-confidential jail records.
 The Directory of Wisconsin Sheriffs provides the location and contact information of all the Sheriff’s Departments in the state.

-Individuals can also look up desired jail records online on the county sites or the Sheriff’s Office site.
-Additionally, the Department of Justice provides an Online Record Check System that gives public access to the criminal history of individuals.
-Users will have to create an account and pay the required fees to use the platform.
+Individuals may search for desired jail records online on county or Sheriff’s Office sites.
+Additionally, the Department of Justice provides an Online Record Check System that gives the public access to individuals' criminal histories.
+Users are generally required to create an account and pay the required fees to use the platform.

 Can Jail Records be Expunged in Wisconsin?